Feyerabend/vm/basal0/README.md

 Then the result is stored as a Python dictionary to a text file `tokens.csv`.
 The textfile is then put through a "filter" where syntactic extras as `FOR-NEXT`, `ON-GOSUB` and `ON-GOTO` are translated into tokens that are equivalent but comprehensible to the compiler `parse.py`.
 From the compilation a pass through the assembler `asm.py` give the binary to the running vm.
-There is thus a possibility to compile without the extra filter, and thus not extra sugar.
+There is thus a possibility to compile without the extra filter, and thus not have access to extra sugar.

 There are many (intensional) limits to this language.
 One limit is how `FOR-NEXT` works.
 No expressions are allowed, only numbers, to keep things simple.
 This allows for looping "downwards" from a higher number to a lower, negative numbers (not expressions) had to be added to `STEP`.